redis/Redis-Insight-Guides/guides/quick-guides/time-series/compactions.md

-With compactions, you could aggregate the data by every minute in order to compact data points and reduce the database size (for example, if you have collected more than one billion data points in a day).
+With compactions, you could aggregate the data into one minute buckets in order to compact data points and reduce the database size (for example, if you have collected more than one billion data points in a day).

-There is no data rewriting on the original time series - the compaction happens in a new series, while the original one stays the same.
+Data rewriting is not performed on the original time series - the compaction happens in a new series, while the original one stays the same.

 Let's firstly create a new time series to work with.